 Alternatively, you could use a passphrase, which is just as tough for criminals to crack but easier for you to recall.
 Rob's example went like this: "At the moment I can see a cat, chicken, map and a chair.
 So I make my password cat, chicken, map, chair."
 To help him remember it, Rob uses a simple visualisation technique.
 "I imagine that the chicken is sat on the map, and the cat is sat on the chair looking at it.
 The chicken is also dressed in a suit, so I know it's my work password," he says.

 Tip 5: Remember to back up your data

 A growing threat is ransomware attacks.
 This is where a hacker effectively locks you out of your network until you pay them to regain access.
 In some cases, like the WannaCry NHS malware attack in 2017, hackers take control using a virus that spreads from computer to computer encrypting all your data.
-While the health service is the victim, WannaCry hit around 230,000 computers in 150 countries.
-Since then, ransomware attacks have only increased, and SMEs now account for 60% of victims.

 However, a simple way of getting round a ransomware attack is to regularly back up your business data to the cloud.
 That way you can just retrieve it and regain control without a hefty payout.

 Tip 6: Give your homeworkers business security

 Coronavirus forced SMEs to adapt fast to home working and start selling online.
 But in our haste to get up and running in cyberspace, have we forgotten the home network security basics?